JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

 ## Add a multiplatform dependency

 > If you have experience developing Android apps, adding a multiplatform dependency is similar to adding a
 > Gradle dependency in a regular Android project.
-The only difference is that you need to specify the source set.
+The only difference is that you need to add it to a specific source set.
 >
 {style="tip"}

-Let's go back to the app and make the greeting a little more festive:
+Let's make the greeting a little more festive:
 In addition to the OS version, add a function to display the number of days left until New Year's Day.
 The `kotlinx-datetime` library, which has full multiplatform support, is the most convenient way to work with dates in your shared code.

-1. Open the `build.gradle.kts` file located in the `sharedLogic` directory.
+1. Open the `gradle/libs.versions.toml` file and add the `kotlinx-datetime` dependency to the version catalog:
+    ```text
+    [versions]
+    kotlinx-datetime = "0.8.0"

+    [libraries]
+    kotlinx-datetime = { module = "org.jetbrains.kotlinx:kotlinx-datetime", version.ref = "kotlinx-datetime" }
+    ```
-2. Add the following dependency and the Kotlin time opt-in to the `commonMain` source set dependencies:
+2. Open the `sharedLogic/build.gradle.kts` file and add a reference to that library entry to the section that configures the common code source set:

     ```kotlin
     kotlin {
         //...
         sourceSets {
-            // Opt-in necessary to use experimental kotlin.time APIs
-            // from the standard Kotlin library,
-            // distinct from the kotlinx-datetime library.
-            all { languageSettings.optIn("kotlin.time.ExperimentalTime") }

             commonMain.dependencies {
-                implementation("org.jetbrains.kotlinx:kotlinx-datetime:%dateTimeVersion%")
+                implementation(libs.kotlinx.datetime)
             }
         }
     }